Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Theory/20211002/index.md

  ### Mapping Multiple Traces of Immutability.
 Why?

- This comment was discussed further in an After Town Hall session of 22nd September 2021 entitled  “[Mapping Multiple Traces of Immutability.
-Why?](https://www.youtube.com/watch?v=EpZGPf9r_Hg”).
+ This comment was discussed further in an After Town Hall session of 22nd September 2021 entitled “*Mapping Multiple Traces of Immutability.
+Why?*" and [recorded on YouTube](https://www.youtube.com/watch?v=EpZGPf9r_Hg”).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/EpZGPf9r_Hg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Lack of extension

 A succent explanantion of the intensional nature of Lambda Calculus is given by Peter Selinger in his *[Lecture Notes on the Lambda Calculus](http://www.mscs.dal.ca/~selinger/papers/#lambdanotes)* .